mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions.md

 ## Facilities
 Facilities are the rooms, staff, and agreements that give a Bastion life.
 Mechanically they’re either **Business** (Trade & Craft) or **Political** (Factions).
 You can skin a facility as a room, hireling, or contract; the ability is what matters.

+> Take a look and understand the rules in this document before checking the facilities!

 _**Business Facilities.**_ Workshops, Smithies, Labs, Arcane Studies, Docks, Archives, etc. provide income and special DnD-play bonuses.
 Each business facility has its own set of possible orders, and sometimes additional passive effects.
 Each Special Facility also lists an **Alignment** and **Defense Die** for Bastion Attacks (see below).
 See [[Bastions - Business Facilities]].

 ***Political Facilities***.
 Allies, envoys, contracts.
 These provide ways to affect faction relations and interact with the city politics - for better or worse.
 Different from Business Facilities, there are a couple of default political orders, and you facilities improve their effectiveness.
 See [[Bastions - Political Facilities]].

 **Your Bastion starts with one Business and one Political facility.** You gain more facilities (no cost) at some level breakpoints (then you can .
-Some facilities can be upgraded, too; by paying gold and spending one turn unavailable for orders as work is done there.
+Some facilities can be upgraded, too (details are on their descriptions); you pay gold and the Facility spends one turn unavailable for orders, as work is done there.

-> Take a look and understand these rules before checking the facilities!

 | Level | Special Facilities |
 | ----- | ------------------ |